This blog post was last updated on Wednesday, February 8th.

 Unhinging Data’s Power With Analytics

 Among the many other benefits outlined above, commercial real estate technology has opened new doors to how firms can leverage their data in a scalable manner.
-Reports and data-driven insights are powerful ways to inform business strategy, but historically, they can be time consuming and, at times, unreliable.
-Commercial real estate technology is helping decision makers find the right answers faster with powerful data analytics.
+Reports and data-driven insights are powerful ways to inform business strategy, but historically, they were time consuming and unreliable.
+Commercial real estate technology is helping decision makers systematize multi-million dollar investment decisions and find answers faster with powerful data analytics.

 Data is charting the future across many business verticals, and as commercial real estate technology advances, it will secure its place as a “must-have” for competitive investors.